Martha Hughes Cannon: Plural marriage and exile

-Recently published correspondence between Cannon and her husband during this period provides a window into 19th-century polygamous life in Utah and also on "the underground" just prior to the practice's abolition.
+Correspondence between Cannon and her husband during this period provides a window into 19th-century polygamous life in Utah and also on "the underground" just prior to the practice's abolition.
 It was a time when many polygamous families went into hiding to avoid legal pressures which threatened to sever polygamous families.
+Cannon expressed concern that because of the legal pressures she might never "have any respectable married life."

 As a suffragist

 The Edmunds–Tucker Act was passed while Cannon was in exile.
 In an effort to limit Mormon religious leadership in government, the act disenfranchised women of the Utah territory who had been voting in elections since 1870.
 The women of Utah territory had previously enjoyed voting rights, and they began to rally together to fight for suffrage.
 After Cannon returned she became a leader in the Utah Women's Suffrage Association, giving speeches in Utah and traveling to suffrage conferences with Susan B. Anthony and Elizabeth Cady Stanton.
 At the World's Columbian Exposition of 1893, Martha Hughes Cannon was featured as a speaker of the Women's Congress.
 She then traveled to Washington D.C. to give a status report to a congressional committee on women's suffrage work in Utah.

 In her fight for women suffrage, Cannon felt that education, freedom, and purpose were vitally important for mothers, stating:

 She defended polygamy, believing wives in a polygamous marriage may in fact have more freedom than a monogamous marriage stating that if a husband had more than one wife, that wife had freedom in the weeks her husband was away visiting his other wives.
 In February 1927, three decades after becoming the first women state senator of the United States, Cannon attended the 30th annual convention of the American Woman Suffrage Association in Washington D.C.